dotCMS/dotnet-starter-example/README.md

 - **DotCmsService**: Service for interacting with the dotCMS API.
 This includes methods to call dotCMS APIs and the dotCMS graphQL endpoint.
 - **DotCmsUVEController**: Controller for handling dotCMS page requests
+- **ProxyActionFilter**: Action filter that proxies requests to dotCMS or other target servers based on configured paths